muenzaniso/biblegateway-votd/readme.txt

 3. A sample of the verse of the day being used in a shortcode on a page with the Twenty Eleven theme.

 == Changelog ==

+= 3.2 =

+* Fixed an error that caused the audio/speaker link to appear even if playback was not available for the chosen translation.
+* Updated translations list in FAQs.

 = 3.1 =